Cosine similarity in search engine optimization

 Implementing word embedding

-I have tried using both Word2Vec and Transformer-based embedding models, but I eventually settled on the Transformer-based approach because I had access to a pretrained transformer model all-MiniLM-L6-v2 that encodes phrases efficiently.
+I have tried using both Word2Vec and Transformer-based embedding models, but I settled on the Transformer-based approach because I had access to a pretrained transformer model all-MiniLM-L6-v2 that encodes phrases efficiently using sentence-transformers.

 So, how do you get the generated word embeddings?